 - These activities may be indoor or outdoor and should last at least 30-60 minutes.

 - Have the kids put on a weekly dance show for the family.
-The practice for this alone is fun and can burn a lot of calories.
+The practice for this alone is fun and can burn many calories.

 - Is there a room that needs painted?
 Use a lot of drop cloth and let the kids create their own masterpiece.
 Can a wall in the basement be used for a mural?